IMPACT

 ACTIVITIES

-UNMAS activities in the Territory of Western Sahara, east of the berm, ensure the safe passage of United Nations personnel.
-Through route verification and convoy escorts, UNMAS increases the safety and security of MINURSO personnel traveling on the logistics routes supplying MINURSO team sites and United Nations Military Observers conducting ground patrols.
-UNMAS also provides expert advice to MINURSO investigations on explosive incidents and accidents east of the berm.
-UNMAS delivers Explosive Ordnance Risk Awareness sessions to all MINURSO personnel, enhancing their knowledge of the danger posed by such explosive hazards.
+UNMAS-MINURSO activities in the Territory, east of the berm, ensure the safe passage of United personnel, material and equipment implementing the MINURSO mandate.
+By conducting route verification and convoy escort, UNMAS-MINURSO increases the safety and security of MINURSO personnel traveling on logistics routes supplying MINURSO team sites.
+UNMASMINURSO also delivers explosive ordnance risk education for all MINURSO personnel, enhancing their knowledge of the dangers posed by such explosive hazards.

 FUNDING

-UNMAS-MINURSO activities are funded from the MINURSO assessed budget (US$ 3 million per year).
+UNMAS-MINURSO activities are funded from the MINURSO-assessed budget.
 This allows for the deployment of two multi-task teams and one area reduction team.
 Given the current context of the ongoing hostilities, only one multi-task team is deployed.
-UNMAS is seeking funding for its local partners to implement coordination of mine action activities in the Territory, east of the berm.
+Un-earmarked funds from the Voluntary Trust Fund for Mine Action (VTF), administered by UNMAS HQ, complement MINURSO mine action resources.
+Such funds have allowed UNMAS-MINURSO to support the capacity development of the local body for mine action east of the berm.